-- (1) Examiners should appraise and grade the Bachelor's thesis within four weeks from the date on which it is submitted. - (2) The colloquium is the student's opportunity to demonstrate that he or she is capable of defending the results of his or her scientific work in an academic debate within the chosen field of studies.
-The colloquium is open to the public within the university. - (3) Admission to the colloquium is conditional upon passing all module exams pursuant to the program-specific Study and Examination Regulations and a grading of the Bachelor's thesis by the expert assessors of at least "sufficient" in accordance with §18 (3c). - (4) The Bachelor's thesis colloquium must be undertaken within 9 months of the official submission of the Bachelor's thesis.
+- (1) Examiners should appraise and grade the Master's thesis within four weeks from the date on which it is submitted. - (2) The colloquium is the student's opportunity to demonstrate that he or she is capable of defending the results of his or her scientific work in an academic debate within the chosen field of studies.
+The colloquium must be open to members of Otto von Guericke University. - (3) Admission to the colloquium is conditional upon passing all module exams pursuant to the program-specific Study and Examination Regulations and a grading of the Master's thesis by the expert assessors of at least "sufficient" in accordance with § 18 (3c). - (4) The Master's thesis colloquium must be undertaken within 9 months of the official submission of the Master's thesis.
 If this deadline is exceeded, the colloquium will be deemed to have been failed for the first time.
 This shall not apply if the student is able to demonstrate that he or she is not responsible for missing the deadline or if the Board of Examiners rules otherwise upon written application by the student.
-The deadline for repetition is governed by § 25. - (5) The examiners for the colloquium are the expert assessors of the Bachelor's thesis or one expert assessor and a further examiner in accordance with § 12 para.
+The deadline for repetition is governed by § 25 (5). - (5) The examiners for the colloquium are the expert assessors of the Master's thesis or one expert assessor and a further examiner in accordance with § 12 para.
 1, provided that this person is appointed by the responsible Board of Examiners. - (6) The colloquium will be held as an individual or group examination by the colloquium examiners.
-The topic of the Bachelor's thesis and the associated problems and findings must be described in a maximum 20 minute-long oral presentation, after which questions must be answered regarding the presentation.
+The topic of the Master's thesis and the associated problems and findings must be described in a maximum 20 minute-long oral presentation, after which questions must be answered regarding the presentation.
 In the case of a group examination, the time shall be reduced to a maximum of 15 minutes per student.
-As a rule, the total duration of the examination for each student should be 45 minutes, and not more than 60 minutes. § 18 applies accordingly.
+As a rule, the total duration of the examination for each student should be 45 minutes, and not more than 60 minutes. § 18 applies accordingly. - (7) The colloquium is deemed to be passed if the examiners award a minimum grade of "sufficient". - (8) Notwithstanding § 18 (3d), the module grade for the Master's thesis and colloquium is calculated from the arithmetic average cut off after one decimal place of the grades awarded by the expert assessors and the grade for the colloquium.
+The module is failed if the grade awarded for the Master's thesis by the expert assessors or the grade awarded for the colloquium is "insufficient".

-- (7) The colloquium is deemed to be passed if the examiners award a minimum grade of "sufficient". - (8) Notwithstanding §18 (3d), the module grade for the Bachelor's thesis and colloquium is calculated from the arithmetic average cut off after one decimal place of the grades awarded by the expert assessors and the grade for the colloquium.
-The module is failed if the grade awarded for the Bachelor's thesis by the expert assessors or the grade awarded for the colloquium is "insufficient".
+§ 25 Repetition of the Master's Thesis and the Master's Thesis Colloquium

-Repetition of the Bachelor's thesis and the Bachelor's thesis colloquium
+- (1) A Master's thesis may be repeated once with a new topic if it has or is deemed to have been graded "insufficient". - (2) If a Master's thesis is repeated, returning a topic is only permissible if no use has already been made the first time of this possibility pursuant to § 21 (2).

-- (1) The Bachelor's thesis may be repeated once with a new topic if it has or is deemed to have been graded as "insufficient". - (2) If a Bachelor's thesis is repeated, returning a topic is only permissible if no use has already been made of this possibility the first time pursuant to § 22 (2). - (3) The new topic of the Bachelor's thesis will be issued in a timely manner, generally within three months. - (4) Repetition of a successfully completed Bachelor's thesis is not permitted. - (5) The colloquium for a Bachelor's thesis may be repeated once if it has or is deemed to have been graded as "insufficient".
-The repetition must take place within 4 weeks, unless the student is awarded an extension to this deadline for reasons beyond his or her control. - (6) Repetition of a successfully completed Bachelor's thesis colloquium is not permitted.
+- (3) The new topic of the Master's thesis will be issued in a timely manner, generally within three months. - (4) Repetition of a successfully completed Master's thesis is not permitted. - (5) The colloquium for a Master's thesis may be repeated once if it has or is deemed to have been graded "insufficient".
+The repetition must take place within 4 weeks, unless the student is awarded an extension to this deadline for reasons beyond his or her control. - (6) Repetition of a successfully completed Master's thesis colloquium is not permitted.

-Overall result of the Bachelor's degree
+§ 26 Overall Result of the Master's Degree